 git checkout HEAD -- packages/billing/package.json

-In CI, remove the variable from the environment configuration or add an explicit fetch step before the build:
+In CI, remove the variable from the environment, or add an explicit blob-prefetch step before the build so no blob has to be fetched mid-build:

 Step 5: Update the promisor remote URL